gallexis/PyTorrent/README.md

 It is almost written from scratch, python 2.7 without twisted.
 Only the pubsub library was used to create events, when a new peer is connected, or when data is received from a peer.

-The tool is not really powerfull but it does its job, you can :
+This tool needs a lot of improvements, but it does its job, you can :
 -	Read a torrent file
--	Scrape any udp or http tracker
+-	Scrape udp or http trackers
 -	Connect to peers
 -	Ask them for the blocks you want
 -	Save a block in RAM, and when a piece is completed, compare the hash and write this piece into you hard drive
--	Deal with the one file or multifiles torrents
+-	Deal with the one-file or multi-files torrents

 But you can’t :
 -	Download more than one torrent at a time